elastic/kibana/rfcs/text/0011_global_search.md

 a new search is performed and the previous, potentially still executing, `find` call will still be executed), it can't cancel the previous active search, resulting on potential useless http calls and resources consumption.

-We could add an optional cancellation signal or observable in `GlobalSearchOptions` and propagate it to result providers.
+We could add an optional cancellation signal or observable in `GlobalSearchFindOptions` and propagate it to result providers.
 That way `find` calls could be aborted.

 However result providers would still have to manually handles this signal to cancel any http call or